Delete Portfolio Recovery From Your Credit Report: Surefire Steps

 If you simply pay it, it will still show on your report as a paid collection.
 Translation?
 It will continue to hurt your credit score.

 You need to negotiate a deal, in writing, for a Portfolio Recovery pay for delete settlement.

-They should send you a settlement offer stipulating how much you’ll pay, and that the debt will be removed from your credit report once you pay.
+They should send you a Portfolio Recovery settlement offer stipulating how much you’ll pay, and that the debt will be removed from your credit report once you pay.

-Again, The Credit Pros can guide you through this process and make sure you get it right.
+Again, Credit Saint can guide you through this process and make sure you get it right.

 I hope you found these tips for removing Portfolio Recovery from your credit report helpful.